Yeah, the forecast for the hurricane, category three as it hits the Texas coast.

 Catholic leaders have consistently taught that homosexual men should not be ordained in the priesthood.

-Pope John the twenty third approved a formal policy to that effect, which remains still an effect.
+Pope John XXIII approved a formal policy to that effect, which remains still in effect.

 However, during the 70s and 80s, the policy was widely ignored, particularly here in North America.

-So we will no doubt be uh hearing about this in uh the days to come.
+So we will no doubt be hearing about this in the days to come.

 I say almost unbelievable.

-My source is News Channel 5, but there are probably about 1,500 news channel 5s in this country, so I don't know which news channel 5 this is.
+My source is News Channel 5, but there are probably about 1,500 News Channel 5s in this country.

-All Channel 5s in America calls them call themselves News Channel 5 or Channel 5 News or some such thing.
+All Channel 5s in America call themselves News Channel 5 or Channel 5 News or some such thing.

-So I have no clue uh where this is from.
+So I have no clue where this is from.

 The Red Cross has been praised for its tireless efforts assisting storm victims in Middle Tennessee.